 What size of subway tile is best for a kitchen backsplash?

-The ideal size for subway tiles can vary depending on the size of your kitchen and the height of your countertops.
+The ideal size of subway tiles for a backsplash can vary depending on the size of your kitchen and the height of your countertops.
 Generally, standard sizes range from small (3x6 inches) for compact spaces, to larger (6x12 inches) which can make a dramatic statement in bigger kitchens.

 Are subway tiles durable enough for kitchen backsplashes?